ridiculous/maui-bus/README.md

 Maui Bus Routes Application
 ========

 An organization of routes, times and locations for the Maui County Bus System.
 Stored as constants and classes, searching and other mining techniques are easy.
+Locations have coordinates which are used to create maps and plot the route using Google Maps API V3.

 Some features:
   1. Search - finds direct and indirect routes by joining routes on transfer points